Engineered for Earthquakes: Preparing for the Next Big One

 Figure 5: Example LabVIEW Analysis Software Built for Researchers and Students

-Our research project was 100% successful.
-There’s no question we wouldn’t be doing these kinds of tests without National Instruments.
+According to the researchers, this project was 100 percent successful and made possible by the National Instruments platform.
 All data was collected accurately, then processed and stored as required.
 The shake table system accurately produced the earthquake records required by the investigators, and the NI CompactRIO system successfully monitored the hydraulic system, ensuring any potential problems would be immediately recognized.
 Due to the size and cost of this one experiment, everything has to work perfectly every time you push the "start" button, and National Instruments and LabVIEW did exactly that.